jgritzbach/LegalForce_project/README.md

 If you run the legal_force.py module directly, you will enter the interactive mode of LegalForceManager.

 ***
+*** Requirements ***

+Please note that you will need python3 interpreter (see https://www.python.org/) and python-dateutil library installed (simply write 'pip install python-dateutil' without the quotation marks into your console).
+See requirements.txt.

+***
 *** I HOPE YOU WILL FIND THIS PROJECT USEFUL!